Qwrtdev/Qwrtdev/README.md

 -  Beginner Coder
  👀 I’m interested in Coding and Video Games

-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript, HTML and CSS

 - 💞️ I’m looking to collaborate on a small project